-If a company decides to operate in Canada through a Canadian subsidiary, there is a choice of jurisdictions for the incorporation between the federal Canada Business Corporations Act (the “CBCA”) and the equivalent legislation of each of the provinces.
-Generally, there is some uniformity in this legislation and, where the principal activities are to be, at least initially, in one of British Columbia, Alberta, Ontario or Quebec, the choice would be as between the CBCA and the British Columbia Business Corporations Act (the “BCBCA”), the Business Corporations Act (Alberta) (the “ABCA”), the Business Corporations Act (Ontario) (the “OBCA”) or the Companies Act (Quebec) (the “QCA”), as the case may be.
+If a company decides to operate in Canada through a Canadian subsidiary, there is a choice of jurisdictions for the incorporation between the federal Canada Business Corporations Act (“CBCA”) and the equivalent legislation of the provinces of British Columbia, Alberta, Ontario and Quebec.
+Where the principal activities are to be, at least initially, the choice would be between the CBCA and the British Columbia Business Corporations Act (“BCBCA”), the Alberta Business Corporations Act (Alberta) (“ABCA”), the Ontario Business Corporations Act (“OBCA”) or the Quebec Business Corporations Act (“QBCA”).
 In each of these jurisdictions, the new entity will have the flexibility and the facility to carry on business throughout Canada, subject to complying with registration and/or licensing requirements of any particular province in which the corporation

 The principal distinction between a federal and a provincial corporation is that a federal corporation is usually entitled as of right to carry on business under its corporate name throughout Canada.
-A provincially incorporated corporation, on the other hand, is required to obtain an extra-provincial licence or become registered in each province in which it proposes to carry on business, and such extra-provincial licence or registration can be refused by another province, if the name of the provincial entity conflicts with the name of an existing corporation already incorporated, licensed or registered in the other province.
+A provincially incorporated corporation, on the other hand, is required to obtain an extra-provincial license or become registered in each province in which it proposes to carry on business, and such extra-provincial license or registration can be refused by another province, if the name of the provincial entity conflicts with the name of an existing incorporated corporation, licensed or registered in the other province.
 In Quebec, corporations are also required to adopt a French trade name in conformity with the Charter of the French Language.
 Accordingly, especially with provincially incorporated corporations, it may be advisable to clear the name and seek registration or licensing in the provinces in which the corporation expects to carry on business in the foreseeable future at the time the business is first established in Canada.
-A federal corporation is also required to obtain an extra-provincial licence or registration in each province in which it “carries on business”, however, no province (except Quebec) can refuse to register the corporation.
-(See the section below under the heading “Foreign Corporation - Branch Operation” for further discussion of when an extra-provincial licence is required.)
+A federal corporation is also required to obtain an extra-provincial license or registration in each province in which it “carries on business”, however, no province (except Quebec in very limited circumstances), can refuse to register the corporation.
+For more information on extra-provincial incensing, please read the “Foreign corporation - branch operation” section below.

 The incorporation fee ranges from $100 to $360, depending on the jurisdiction.
-More information concerning the incorporation and organization of corporations in Canada is set out below under the heading “Incorporation and Organization of Corporations”.
-(The tax consequences of using a Canadian subsidiary are outlined below under the section “Income Tax Considerations”.)
+More information concerning the incorporation and organization of corporations in Canada is set out below under the heading “Incorporation and organization of corporations”.
+The tax consequences of using a Canadian subsidiary are outlined below under the section “Income tax considerations”.

 of business.
 The registration in any particular province will be subject to the acceptability of the name of the corporation and registration will be denied if such name is the same as, or closely resembles, the name of another corporation already incorporated or registered in the province.
 However, a corporation with an unacceptable corporate name may sometimes be registered to carry on business in a province under a different business name or style that is acceptable, without having to change its corporate name.
 In Quebec, foreign corporations are also required to adopt a French trade name in conformity with the Charter of the French Language.
-The fee payable for registration of an extra-provincial licence is generally similar to that payable in respect of incorporation.
+The fee payable for registration of an extra-provincial license is generally similar to that payable in respect of incorporation.

-Incorporation and Organization of Corporations
+Incorporation and organization of corporations

 To incorporate a company under the BCBCA, a notice of articles, together with an incorporation application and the required fee, must be filed electronically with the Registrar of Companies.
 The incorporation application sets out the name of the company, the desired effective incorporation date, and the name and address of the incorporator, and includes a certification confirming that the incorporator has signed an Incorporation Agreement relating to the company.
 The notice of articles sets out the name of the company, the translation of the name (if any), the names and addresses of the initial directors of the company, the addresses of the company’s registered and records offices, a description of the authorized share structure of the company, and whether there are any special rights or restrictions.

 the affairs of the corporation is passed.
 If desired, further by-laws relating to the regulation of the business and affairs of the corporation may be passed.
 Under the BCBCA, the articles are the general regulations which govern the internal affairs of the company (similar to the general by-law of a CBCA, ABCA or OBCA corporation).
 They set out: the terms of any special rights and restrictions attaching to shares of the company; any restrictions on the businesses to be carried on by, or the powers of the company; and any restrictions on share transfers.
 They may also contain special provisions permitted by the BCBCA.

 A “resident Canadian” is defined in the CBCA as:

-- • a Canadian citizen ordinarily resident in Canada;
+- • A Canadian citizen ordinarily resident in Canada;

 A permanent resident within the meaning of the Immigration and Refugee Protection Act (Canada) and ordinarily resident in Canada, except a permanent resident who has been ordinarily resident in Canada for more than one year after the time at which he or she first became eligible to apply for Canadian citizenship.